Angela McCluskey: Biography

-In 2007, Bruce Weber featured McCluskey and her husband, Paul Cantelon, in the short film "Wine and Cupcakes" where the couple romps through Central Park while McCluskey does a spoken word voice-over of the song, If I Ruled the World, and then she sings Autumn in New York.
+In 2007, Bruce Weber featured McCluskey and her husband, Paul Cantelon, in the short film Wine and Cupcakes, where the couple romps through Central Park while McCluskey does a spoken-word voice-over of the song, "If I Ruled the World" and then sings "Autumn in New York".

-In 2009, McCluskey released her second solo album, "You Could Start a Fight in an Empty House", including the track "Handle with Grace" (featuring Télépopmusik).
+In 2009, McCluskey released her second solo album, You Could Start a Fight in an Empty House, including the track "Handle with Grace" (featuring Télépopmusik).

 In 2011, McCluskey performed her three-person show Catch a Falling Star in New York while also performing at Carnegie Hall.
-Angela also appears as a featured vocalist on Robbie Robertson's album "How to Become Clairvoyant".
+She also appeared as a featured vocalist on Robbie Robertson's album How to Become Clairvoyant.
 She also achieved a chart-topping hit that year with "In the Air", her collaboration with Morgan Page, which went to No. 1 on the Billboard Dance Airplay Chart.
 McCluskey's third solo record, Lambeth Palace, was released in 2012 and featured collaborations with Morgan Page, Ambrosia Parsley, and Richard Fortus.
 She also sang on "Stargazing", a collaboration with Delerium featured on their album Music Box Opera.
-The following year, Angela McCluskey released XIX with duo Christian Rich and also We Are the Future with Andy Caldwell (released on Nettwerk).
+The following year, McCluskey released XIX with the duo Christian Rich and also We Are the Future with Andy Caldwell (released on Nettwerk).
 In 2016, she sang on a song by Big Gigantic titled "Little Things."
-The group stated that they had heard a song on Pandora by Telepopmusik featuring McCluskey's vocals, which caught their attention.
+The group stated that they had heard a song on Pandora by Télépopmusik featuring McCluskey's vocals, which caught their attention.

+In November 2023 was asked to perform at a memorial concert for Robbie Robertson by film director Martin Scorsese.
+Variety magazine commented that 'With her powerhouse vocals filling the room, McCluskey gave an impassioned, goosebump-inducing performance.'

+McCluskey died following surgery for an arterial tear, on 14 March 2024, at the age of 64.